juliamazey/quantified_self/README.md

 ### Get Food by id

-Visitors can retrieve a food by id by making a request to the following endpoint:
+Users can retrieve a food by id by making a request to the following endpoint:

     GET /api/v1/foods/:id